AdrianCeku/qrcode-generator-GUI/README.md

 **Background Color**: Changes the Background Color.

 **Version**: Determines the version of the QR-Code.
-Higher versions increase the complexity of the QR-COde and allow for more Data to be stored in it.
+Higher versions increase the complexity of the QR-Code and allow for more Data to be stored in it.

 **Size**: Changes the "line thickness" of the QR-Code.